 1.07983 – 1.07977 = 0.00006

 The resulting number is the spread, while the pips are represented by the fourth digit after the decimal.
 Therefore, the EUR/USD pair’s spread in the above example stands at 0.6 pips.
-Do note that while for the majority of pairs, the pip is based on the fourth digit, for some pairs, it is the second digit that matters.
+While for the majority of pairs, the pip is based on the fourth digit, for some pairs, it is the second digit that matters.

-Your broker will display the current spread, so beyond understanding how the calculation works, you will not need to utilize it each time you plan to execute a trade.
+Your broker will display the current spread, so beyond understanding how the calculation works, you will not need to perform this calculation for each trade.

 How Can Traders Access Lower Spreads?

-- The first one is to simply choose a broker whose standard spreads are relatively narrow compared to the competition.
+- Choosing a broker whose standard spreads are relatively narrow compared to the competition is a straightforward option.

-- An alternative is to go with a zero-spread account.
-As one can guess, a zero spread account is one where the bid and ask prices are identical or almost the same, allowing the spreads to start at 0.0 pips and generally average at lower than 1.0 pip.
+- Another option is a zero-spread account, where the bid and ask prices are identical or almost the same, allowing the spreads to start at 0.0 pips and generally average at lower than 1.0 pip.
 Such accounts are not cost-free, however.
 Instead, traders will typically need to pay commissions if they go with such an account.

-- Last but not least, seasoned traders may open a professional account.
-They are designed for individuals who meet a set of criteria for substantial trading activity, a substantial portfolio, or experience in the financial sector involving leveraged trading.
+- Additionally, seasoned traders may open a professional account.
+Professional accounts are designed for individuals who meet a set of criteria for substantial trading activity, a substantial portfolio, or experience in the financial sector involving leveraged trading.
 In addition to typically featuring low spreads, professional accounts also come with higher leverage limits.
 In jurisdictions like the UK and Australia, for instance, if you are a retail trader, you cannot trade with leverage of over 1:30.
 In contrast, professionals can typically access leverage of up to 1:500.
 Professional accounts usually lack negative balance protection, however, so that is something to keep in mind.

 Is It Always Better to Trade with Zero Spread Accounts?

-While a zero-spread account can serve to make your trades have either low or non-existent spreads, there are some downsides that you should consider before you open such an account.
+While a zero-spread account can reduce or eliminate spreads on your trades, there are some downsides that you should consider before you open such an account.

-First and foremost, you should remember that standard accounts typically come with no commissions attached to trades, with the entire trading cost built into the spread (except for the overnight funding costs).
-That, however, automatically increases the spread applied to trades with standard accounts.
+Standard accounts typically come with no commissions attached to trades, with the entire trading cost built into the spread (except for the overnight funding costs).
+This, however, tends to increase the spread applied to standard account trades.
 Zero-spread accounts, on the other hand, tend to charge a commission on each side of a trade.
 Additionally, the minimum deposit requirement for a zero-spread account may be higher, making this type of trading account less suitable for traders with lower budgets.

-While the aforementioned commissions may seem like an additional surcharge that exceeds the cost of trading with a standard account, if the zero/raw account charges a reasonable commission, you will almost always benefit from lower overall trading costs by choosing an account with tighter spreads and a standard commission per lot traded.
+While these commissions may appear to exceed the cost of trading with a standard account, if the zero/raw account charges a reasonable commission, you will typically benefit from lower overall trading costs by choosing an account with tighter spreads and a standard commission per lot traded.

-Despite zero/raw spread accounts offering lower trading costs, it is worth noting that some brokers apply reduced spreads only to forex pairs and a limited selection of CFD assets.
+Despite zero/raw spread accounts offering lower trading costs, some brokers apply reduced spreads only to forex pairs and a limited selection of CFD assets.
 If you notice that a broker offers the same spreads on commodities, cryptocurrencies, and other instruments across all account types, it may be more cost-effective to choose a no-commission account to avoid extra trading fees.